 To provide some much needed diversion and entertainment, after work tonight, I went to my favorite casino, to play a little Blackjack.
-Watching other people in the game caused to me think about why some people play the way they do.
+Watching other people in the game caused to me to think about why some people play the way they do.

 I use a strict "basic strategy" style of play when I play "21", and vary my bets to take advantage of winning streaks, while diluting the effects of losing streaks.